Basic Brown Stock

 Instructions

-3. Spread bones on a rack or grate in one or two roasting pans or rimmed baking sheets, with enough space so they all brown.
+3. Spread bones on a rack or grate in one or two roasting pans with enough space so they all brown.
 Brush with olive oil.
-Roast uncovered 1 hour, turning once or twice.
+Roast uncovered 40-60 minutes, turning once or twice.

-No matter how wholesome, venison bones sometimes smell slightly unpleasant right near the beginning of the roast.
+No matter how wholesome, venison bones can sometimes smell slightly unpleasant at the beginning of the roast.
 It does not indicate a problem, and it goes away quickly.

 4. While the bones are roasting, add a little olive oil to the mirepoix, meat scraps and optional mushrooms.
 Mix/toss.